AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/configure-rich-text-editor-plug-ins.md

 * Paste text using the browser's default paste implementation.
 It is not a recommended method as it may introduce unwanted markup.
 Configured using `browser` below.

 * Paste the clipboard content as plain text.
-It strips all elements of style and formatting from the copied content before inserting in AEM component.
+It strips all elements of style and formatting from the copied content before inserting in [!DNL Experience Manager] component.
 Configured using `plaintext` below.

 * Paste the text, including tables, with formatting when copying from MS Word.
 Copying and pasting text from another source such as a web page or MS Excel is not supported and retain only partial formatting.
 Configured using `wordhtml` below.

 1. In your component, navigate to `<rtePlugins-node>/edit` node.
-Create the nodes if these do not exist.
+Create the nodes if the nodes do not exist.
 For more information, see [activate a plug-in](#activateplugin).
 1. In the `edit` node create a property using the following details:

     * **Name** `defaultPasteMode`
     * **Type** `String`
-    * **Value** One of the required paste mode `browser`, `plaintext`, or `wordhtml`.
+    * **Value** is one of the required paste mode from `browser`, `plaintext`, or `wordhtml` modes.

 ### Configure the formats allowed when pasting content {#pasteformats}

-The paste-as-Microsoft-Word (`paste-wordhtml`) mode can be further configured so that you can explicitly define which styles are allowed when pasting in AEM from another program, such as Microsoft Word.
+The paste-as-Microsoft-Word (`paste-wordhtml`) mode can be further configured so that you can explicitly allow a few styles when pasting in [!DNL Experience Manager] from another program, such as [!DNL Microsoft Word].

-For example, if only bold formats and lists should be allowed when pasting in AEM, you can filter out the other formats.
+For example, if only bold formats and lists should be allowed when pasting in [!DNL Experience Manager], you can filter out the other formats.
 This is called configurable paste filtering, which can be done for both:

 * [Text](#pastemodes)
 * [Links](#linkstyles)

 For links, you can also define the protocols that are automatically accepted.

-To configure which formats are allowed when pasting text into AEM from another program:
+To configure which formats are allowed when pasting text into [!DNL Experience Manager] from another program:

 1. In your component, navigate to the node `<rtePlugins-node>/edit`.
-Create the nodes if these do not exist.
+Create the nodes if the node do not exist.
 For more details, see [activate a plug-in](#activateplugin).
 1. Create a node under the `edit` node to hold the HTML paste rules:

     * **Name** `htmlPasteRules`